BilalShahid13/PersistentBottomNavBar/README.md

 ```

 ## Navigator Functions

+**Note: You still can use regular Navigator functions like 'pushNamed' but be sure to check the argument `routeAndNavigatorSettings` for route settings and some other navigator related properties**

 To push a new screen, use the following functions to control the `visibility` of bottom navigation bar on a particular screen.
 You can use your own logic to implement `platform-specific` behavior.
 One of the solutions could be to use the property `withNavBar` and toggle it according to the Platform.